-- If we run into “technological difficulties” we can finish our session by telephone and attempt to remedy the problem(s) before our next session.
+If we run into “technological difficulties” we can finish our session by telephone.
+You can then attempt to remedy the problem(s) before our next session.

 - The program I use is Skype, a free, high-quality video conferencing program that allows us to see and hear each other using your computer and webcam (and headset if you choose).
 Skype is free and easy to download off the internet or install as an app, is free of adware/malware/spyware etc. and, most importantly, is confidential.
 You can use Skype on your desktop computer, mobile phone or even tablet (such as an iPad).

 Is Online Therapy Confidential?

 - Yes, all Skype sessions are encrypted to ensure privacy and confidentiality.
 You can read more about how Skype protects your privacy on the Skype website.

 We also offer services for other challenges like relationship anxiety.
 See following link for more details: Relationship Counselling Manchester